lee-leon/rsyslog_liblognorm_rulebase/README.md

 ### bulk loading syslogs into elasticsearch

-This approach is compatible with the logstash elasticsearch template, so the indexed syslogs appear the same as if they are from logstash.
+This approach is compatible with the logstash's elasticsearch template, so the indexed syslogs appear the same as if they are from logstash.

 ... add the mmnormalize and omelasticsearch dependencies: